jlink/property-based-testing-in-kotlin/docs/README.md

 __This article__ wants to fill the gap a little bit.
 It covers the application of PBT in Kotlin using [jqwik](https://jqwik.net) and [jqwik's Kotlin module](https://jqwik.net/docs/current/user-guide.html#kotlin-module).

+#### Update

+In May 2022 I was a guest on JetBrains' Kotlin YouTube channel talking about the PBT with Kotlin.
+You may want to [watch the recording](https://www.youtube.com/watch?v=dPhZIo27fYE) hopefully being motivated by it to read on.

 <!-- Generated toc must be stripped of `nbsp` occurrences in links -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->